Amrutha-Poojary/Expense_Tracker/README.md

 Error Handling: Handles invalid inputs gracefully (e.g., non-numeric amounts, invalid dates).
 # Usage

-1. Add an Expense:
+1.Add an Expense:

 Choose option 1 from the menu.

 Enter the amount, description, category, and date.

-2. View All Expenses:
+2.View All Expenses:

 Choose option 2 from the menu to view all recorded expenses.

-3. View Monthly Summary:
+3.View Monthly Summary:

 Choose option 3 to see the total expenses for each month.

-4. View Category-wise Summary:
+4.View Category-wise Summary:

 Choose option 4 to see the total expenses for each category.

-5. Save and Exit:
+5.Save and Exit:

 Choose option 5 to save expenses to a file.